Private School vs Public School: Which is Right for Your College Goals?

 Campus Diversity

-Public colleges attract more diverse students from all walks of life.
+Public high schools attract more diverse students from all walks of life.
 With larger student bodies, this means exposure to a rich mix of perspectives, cultures, and ideas—something colleges value.
 This diversity not only enriches your social life but also mirrors the kind of environment you’ll encounter in the professional world.

 Affordability